stephenkeegan/omicsTranslationAD/_episodes/03-DESeq.md

 Finally, we implement our DEG function on each comparison and store the result table in a list and data frame:

 ~~~
-# initiate a empty list and data frame to save results
+# initiate an empty list and data frame to save results
 DE_5xFAD.list <- list()
 DE_5xFAD.df <- data.frame()